11/8/2024

 Chief Executive Officer

-Yeah, and I do know as well feedback on the question.
-But we have taken certain specific focus pricing actions on certain subsets of our of our inventory that has proven to sit a little heavier there.
-So that is what is what happened in the quarter.
-While, you know, as we move forward, we do expect and we absolutely plan to keep pricing as we go into next year, as we manage production instead of pricing, as I mentioned a couple of times before.
+Yeah, and I don't know as well feedback on the question, but we have taken certain specific focus pricing actions on certain subsets of our inventory that has proven to sit a little heavier there.
+So that is what happened in the quarter while as we move forward, we do expect and we absolutely plan to keep pricing as we go into next year, as we manage production instead of pricing, as I mentioned a couple of times before.

 speaker